-Standalone cancer insurance is a type of critical illness plan.
-It will provide a payout just like a critical illness plan, but only in the event of a cancer diagnosis.
+Meanwhile, standalone cancer insurance is a type of critical illness plan.
+It will provide a payout, just like a critical illness plan, but only in the event of a cancer diagnosis.
 If a person only has a standalone cancer plan and not a critical illness plan, there will be no payout in the event of a stroke or heart attack.

 Manage your insurance policies with Planner Bee

-Critical illnesses like cancer aren’t meant to be taken lightly.
+Critical illnesses like cancer must not be taken lightly.
 While making different lifestyle changes can reduce the risk of cancer or prevent its rapid spread, we should also prioritise financial planning to be prepared for such unforeseen circumstances.

-To help you manage your insurance policies, savings, and expenses more efficiently, Planner Bee is here for you.
-Users can view their categorised and synced insurance policies and receive a personalised overview of their total insurance payables each year.
+Planner Bee is able to help you manage your insurance policies, savings, and expenses more efficiently.
+Users can view their categorised and synced insurance policies and receive a personalised overview of their total insurance payables each year with Planner Bee.

 If you wish to know more about medical insurance, critical illness insurance, or standalone cancer plans, feel free to contact us at email@example.com today!